 Additional Insurance to Consider

-Here are some other insurance policies retailers can consider to include in their business insurance package:
+Here are some other insurance policies retailers can consider including in their business insurance package:

 - Equipment Breakdown Coverage: Do you use expensive equipment in your retail store?
 Do you have an HVAC system or furnace?
-If this expensive equipment breaks down to an electrical surge or mechanical malfunction, this insurance can cover the cost to repair the equipment.
+If this expensive equipment breaks down to an electrical surge or mechanical malfunction, this insurance can repair the equipment.